LiamBatiste/Port-Prospects/README.md

 The below visualisations were created using both the seaborn and matplotlib libraries:

-![f d hport dvessels](https://github.com/user-attachments/assets/36684e4d-b488-434e-8c58-ad7fdc7959ea) The above visual is focused on the home ports with the lowest average decarbonisation and fuel efficiency for defense vessels.
+![f d hport dvessels](https://github.com/user-attachments/assets/36684e4d-b488-434e-8c58-ad7fdc7959ea) The depicted chart is focused on the home ports with the lowest average decarbonisation and fuel efficiency for defense vessels.
 This can provide Wärtsilä with leads for the home ports of **defense specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
 <br></br>

-![f d hport fvessels](https://github.com/user-attachments/assets/05d1fea9-1216-4e87-b974-4771fac0f495) The above visual is focused on the home ports with the lowest average decarbonisation and fuel efficiency for freighter vessels.
+![f d hport fvessels](https://github.com/user-attachments/assets/05d1fea9-1216-4e87-b974-4771fac0f495) The depicted chart is focused on the home ports with the lowest average decarbonisation and fuel efficiency for freighter vessels.
 This can provide Wärtsilä with leads for the home ports of **freighter specific vessels** that are likely to have engines with lower decarbonisation and fuel efficiency potential when compared with that of Wärtsilä engine averages.
 <br></br>

-![avg build year hport dvessels](https://github.com/user-attachments/assets/e645d47e-5332-4fdb-8227-02d3a2a7c4e5) The above visual is focused on the home ports with the oldest average build year for defense vessels.
+![avg build year hport dvessels](https://github.com/user-attachments/assets/e645d47e-5332-4fdb-8227-02d3a2a7c4e5) The displayed graphic is focused on the home ports with the oldest average build year for defense vessels.
 This can provide Wärtsilä with leads for the home ports of **defense specific vessels** that have a higher likelihood of being outdated and so in need of an upgrade to an engine that more closely aligns with the goal of net zero emissions proposed by the International Maritime Organisation (IMO) by or around 2050.
 It should also be noted that the ports are further categorised by propulsion types for greater granularity - for this instance there are multiple occurances of both Gas Turbine and Motor propulsion types.
 <br></br>

-![avg build year hport fvessels](https://github.com/user-attachments/assets/7983a0de-1538-4968-a58a-9399870e4aca) The above visual is focused on the home ports with the oldest average build year for freighter vessels.
+![avg build year hport fvessels](https://github.com/user-attachments/assets/7983a0de-1538-4968-a58a-9399870e4aca) The displayed graphic is focused on the home ports with the oldest average build year for freighter vessels.
 This can provide Wärtsilä with leads for the home ports of **freighter specific vessels** that have a higher likelihood of being outdated and so in need of an upgrade to an engine that more closely aligns with the goal of net zero emissions proposed by the International Maritime Organisation (IMO) by or around 2050.
 It should also be noted that the ports are further categorised by propulsion types for greater granularity - for this instance there are multiple occurances of both Gas Turbine and Main Engine propulsion types.
 <br></br>

 ![f d dport dvessels](https://github.com/user-attachments/assets/9685ad96-c933-42f4-83dd-5ae54119e07a)